A Guide to Family Activities during the Christmas Period in Barcelona

 Metro: Jaume I (Yellow Line, L4)

 In general, in Spain, the Three Kings replace Santa Claus as the bringers of the main gifts to children.
-The 5th January is known as ‘Cabalgata los Reyes Magos’ and is the night when the three kings arrive bearing gifts (please see our Guide to Spanish Christmas Cultural Traditions for more details).
-To celebrate, before children to go to prepare for the arrival of the three kings, there is a large parade through Barcelona.
+The Three Kings Day is known as 'Cabalgata los Reyes Magos' and is the night when the three kings arrive bearing gifts (please see our Guide to Spanish Christmas Cultural Traditions for more details).
+To celebrate, before children go to prepare for the arrival of the three kings, there is a large parade through Barcelona.

-The parade takes place in the evening, with people dressed up as the three kings arriving to be welcomed by the Mayor, normally at approximately 17:00.
+The parade takes place in the evening, with people dressed up as the three kings arriving to be welcomed by the Mayor.
 The kings then parade through much of Barcelona city centre with a large procession.
 The exact times and route of the procession are not yet available.
 However, keep an eye on the Barcelona Council website for more details.

 Web: www.bcn.cat/nadal